timlee-netfos/get_detection_details/readme.md

 - generate a new ".env" file in "lib" directory
 - configuration
 	- vt_API_KEY:
-		- register virustotal and get api key
+		- sign up virustotal and get api key
 		- standard free api key has a limitation of 500 lookups / day
 	- {customer}_HOST:
 		- The hostname of the Reveal(x) 360 API displayed in the Reveal(x) 360 API Access page under API Endpoint (api endpoint but not include the /oauth/token)